-Any creditor may request to be appointed controller in any AFS, safeguard and judicial rehabilitation proceeding.
+Any creditor may request to be appointed controller in collective proceedings.
 The supervising judge can appoint up to 5 controllers among the creditors that so request.
 Controllers bear the duty to supervise the proceedings and to assist the representative of creditors and the supervising judge.
 This appointment gives controllers privileged access to information.
 Controllers additionally have the right to initiate legal actions against third parties on behalf of the creditors as a whole if the representative of creditors fails to do so.